pabloviquez/til/adobe/aep/IdentityStrategy.md

 # Guide for Identity Strategy

 ## Intro
 I wanted to write a quick guide to successfully define the profile strategy based on my learnings and experiences.
-However, this requires to provide context and go over some concepts that are important to understand before defining the strategy.
+However, this requires providing context and go over some concepts that are important to understand before defining the strategy.

 ## What is an Identity Strategy?
-This is key when taking over an Adobe Experience Platform (AEP) implementation, as it's the base on how the project will structure it's data, how the different use-cases will be implemented and how the data will be used to create a single customer view.
+This is key when taking over an Adobe Experience Platform (AEP) implementation, as it's the base on how the project will structure its data, how the different use-cases will be implemented and how the data will be used to create a single customer view.

 > [!IMPORTANT]
 > A good definition can help on keeping cost under control, as Adobe charges per **Addressable Profile**, a loose strategy can lead to higher costs and a more complex implementation.